 One of the top dining destinations in Canada, if not North America, Vancouver is full of impressive restaurants and impeccable local ingredients.
 Many of the country's top chefs have worked here at some point, and foodies flock from all over the country for its diverse culinary scene with laid-back elegance.

-Who better than Nathan Fong — food and travel journalist for the Vancouver Sun; award-winning food stylist in print and film advertising; contributor for Bon Appetit, Fine Cooking Men's Health UK, among many others; a top food trend-setter in Canada; and notable television personality with appearances on the Food Network (both U.S. and Canada), NBC's The Today Show, The Discovery Channel and others — to show you where the best restaurants and dishes are?
+Who better than top food trend-setter in Canada, Nathan Fong to show you where the best restaurants and dishes are?
+He is the radio host of FongonFood, travel journalist for the Vancouver Sun; award-winning food stylist in print and film advertising; contributor for Bon Appetit, Fine Cooking, Men's Health UK, among other publications; and notable television personality with appearances on the Food Network (both U.S. and Canada), NBC's The Today Show, The Discovery Channel and others.

 Here are some places and dishes he recommends for your next visit to Vancouver.
 Don't leave without going to Congee Noodle House.